Preventing outgoing DDoS

 To configure securely your DNS server, proceed as follows:

 - Do not run an open DNS resolver on the Internet.
-Restrict your DNS server to answer only on requests coming from your IP range.
+Restrict your DNS server to answer only requests coming from your IP range.

 - Do not enable recursion on your DNS server